slz2003/RFCScope-/Errata_filtering/Result_manual/9824-4/packetizer_raw_output.md

 Define the hash+1 operation as modular arithmetic (mod 2^N, where N is the hash length in bits) to ensure a well-defined wrap-around behavior.

-**Severity:** Low
-  *Basis:* While the occurrence of a maximal hash is extremely unlikely, the lack of definition could lead to inconsistent handling across implementations.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Boundary: Finding-2

 ---